datasciencereddit/predictingupvotes/README.md

 # predictingupvotes

 This group of files and data was used in a data science project.
+Download the zip file to get started.

 badEntryDeleter.py deletes entries from the data that do not end with a date.
 Helped during certain situations.